CloudLabs-Samples/EduLabs/BigData/HDF/Exercise-1.md

 ### Task 2 : Accessing the SandBox welcome page

-In the following task you will be able to explore the SandBox Welcome page.
+In the following task, you will be able to explore the SandBox Welcome page.

-1. Navigate to the browser,  and enter the localhost or the ip address 127.0.0.1:1080.
+1. Navigate to the browser,  and enter the localhost or the IP address 127.0.0.1:1080.
 This will be navigating to the **Sandbox Welcome Page**

 1. The SandBox Welcome page is also known as the **Splash Page**.